magic0whi/notebook/contents/cpp-notes/cpp-notes.md

   0x00D0FFF0 *(new char[8]): 00 00 00 00 00 00 00 00
   0x???????? &ptr_to_ptr:    00 B6 FE D4
   ```
-  > Due to x86's little endian design, what we see from `Memory View` is start from lower bits to higer bits, which is reversed from human's convient that write the most significant digit first. e.g.:
+  > Due to x86's little-endian design, what we see from `Memory View` is start from lower bits to higher bits, which is reversed from human's convenient that write the most significant digit first. e.g.:
   > ```plaintext
   >                    0x0 0x1 0x2 0x3
   > 0x00B6FED4 (&buf):  F0  FF  D0  00